November 1, 2007: Six months after Steve Jobs showed it off, the original iPhone becomes Time magazine’s “best invention of the year.”

 The first true handheld computer

 The story also expresses excitement about the arrival of the App Store.
 It was totally new territory for most users.
-At the time, personalizing a phone meant picking a new polyphonic ringtone and buying a new case.
+Prior to the iPhone, personalizing a phone meant picking a polyphonic ringtone and buying a new case.
 As Time wrote:

 “Platforms are for building on.
 Last month, after a lot of throat-clearing, Apple decided to open up the iPhone, so that you — meaning people other than Apple employees — will be able to develop software for it too.
 Ever notice all that black blank space on the iPhone’s desktop?
 It’s about to fill up with lots of tiny, pretty, useful icons.”